yurujiang2003/sparta/README.md

 ## Citation

-If Sparta is helpful you:
+If Sparta is helpful to you:

 ```bibtex
 @misc{jiang2025spartaalignmentcollectivelyaligning,